reapersy/advanced-neural-net-library/README.md

 ## License

-This program is licensed under **GNU General Public License version
+This program is licensed under **GNU General Public License version 3.0** (GPLv3) and is free for redistribution and/or modification as per the terms of the license.
+The license file is available in the repository.